fanji-isc/IRIS-Speed-Test/README.md

 docker-compose -f ./docker-compose-mysql.yml rm
 ```

-This is important, specially if you are going back and forth between running the speed test on one database (say InterSystems IRIS) and some other.
+This is important, especially if you are going back and forth between running the speed test on one database (say InterSystems IRIS) and some other.

 ### 2.3 - SQL Server 2025 on your PC